Zolvy/Apple-Music-Electron/README.md

 Apple Music Electron is a desktop app in Pre-Alpha for Windows, macOS, and Linux, allowing customization with themes and plugins for a personalized music experience.

+IF YOU DON'T SIGN YOU IN AUTOMATICALLY RESTART THE APP

 [**Documentation (Not finished**)](https://docs.loona.lol/)

 [**Discord Server**](https://discord.gg/t7DE9p7JWw)